Química

 Síntesis y caracterización de nuevas hidrazonas derivadas de la vainillina con posible actividad biológica

 In this study, a derivative of vanillin was synthesized through a condensation reaction with hydrazine hydrate, using absolute ethanol as the solvent and glacial acetic acid as the catalyst.
 The product obtained was a yellow solid with a yield of 85%, corresponding to an azine derivative of vanillin.
 This compound was characterized by infrared spectroscopy (FTIR) and proton nuclear magnetic resonance (¹H-NMR).
 The spectra confirmed the formation of the imine bond (C=N), characteristic of azomethine structures, as well as the presence of aromatic and methoxy functional groups, thereby validating the successful synthesis of compound V2H1 with high purity and structural symmetry.
 Additionally, mass spectrometry (MS) analysis revealed a molecular ion [M]⁺ at m/z = 300 and a predominant fragment at m/z = 177, resulting from homolytic fragmentation that supports the proposed structure and provides detailed information on atomic connectivity.
 The pharmacokinetic properties of the compound were also evaluated using computational ADME analysis and the predictive BOILED-Egg model.
 The results showed that compound V2H1 complies with Lipinski’s rule of five and exhibits a favorable profile for oral absorption, with good water solubility and a high probability of gastrointestinal absorption without crossing the blood–brain barrier 4 (BBB).
-These findings reinforce the potential of vanillin as a precursor for obtaining bioactive derivatives with possible pharmacological applications
+These findings reinforce the potential of vanillin as a precursor for obtaining bioactive derivatives with possible pharmacological applications.

 • Item